It seems to only happen to those who love their lawn.

 Next, add two tablespoons of 100% percent cold-pressed raw neem oil and place the mix in your sprayer.

-Spray your entire lawn once per week until there are no remaining signs of grub activity.
+Spray your entire lawn once per week until there are no remaining signs of grub activity over the affected areas.

 Neem Cakes: The Safer Alternative

-Of course, if you’re aiming for a healthy lawn, you’re likely also using fertilizer.
+Of course, if you aim for a healthy lawn, you’re likely also using fertilizer.

-Neem cakes have a wide range of health benefits for grass, including an NPK of 4-1-2 and numerous micronutrients.
+Neem oil for lawn grubs can be replaced with Neem cakes, which have a wide range of health benefits for grass, including an NPK of 4-1-2 and numerous micronutrients.

-The cakes have very little oil content, making them safer around sensitive plants, but they still contain enough Azadirachtin to make them an effective grub killer.
+The cakes have very little oil content, making them safer around sensitive plants, but they still contain enough Azadirachtin to make them an effective grub and adult beetle killer.

 One pound of neem cake will cover a 20’ foot square area to a depth of 6” inches when mixed with the soil.